Wise Advice from the New Kid

 “Turn your networking radar on,” said Scott Spiegel, CPA, CGMA, CITP, AICPA CFO.
 “Introduce yourself around the office to managers and partners to make yourself known.
 At community events, anyone is a potential client or has a connection to a client prospect, so be sure to be friendly, ask people about their businesses and what keeps them up at night.
 These relationships may take years to cultivate, but they can pay off in the future and bolster your career.”

-Check out Corey’s blog post and consider this: what’s the advice you wish you’d received when you were first starting out in the profession?
+Consider this: what’s the advice you wish you’d received when you were first starting out in the profession?

 Heather O’Connor, Senior Communications Manager - Firm Strategy and Portfolio Management, American Institute of CPAs.